In-network Computation for Large-scale Federated Learning over Wireless Edge Networks: System Model

 Let $c_k$ (cycles/sample) be the number of processing cycles of MU $k$ to execute one sample of data, which assumes to be measured offline and known a prior \cite{TranINFOCOM2019}.
 Denoting the central processing unit (CPU) frequency of MU $k$ by $f_k$ (cycles/s), the computation time for the local training update at MU $k$ over $L$ local iterations is given by

+Here, $L_k$ depends on the number of training passes that each client makes over its local dataset on each round, number of local data samples, and the local minibatch size \cite{McMahan2017}.
 Note that $t_{k}^{\rm{cp}}$ can be estimated by each MU before joining FL.
 Thus, the MEC knows $t_{k}^{\rm{cp}}$ as a prior.
 Since data generated by mobile users {usually follow the} power law \cite{Muchnik2013,BildTIT2015}, we assume that $t_{k}^{\rm{cp}}$ {also follows the} power law.
 Let $t_{k}^{\rm{cp}} $ be {lower bounded and upper bounded by $t_{\min}^{\rm{cp}}$ and $ t_{\max}^{\rm{cp}}$, respectively.} The probability density of computing time is